SFU-CMPT-201/lecture-notes/07-threads.md

   +-----------+
   ```

-    * However, the stack is not share across different threads (that are in the same process).
+    * However, the stack is not shared across different threads (that are in the same process).
 Each
       thread gets its own stack.
     * Since creating a thread doesn't involve creating a new address space, it has less overhead
       than creating a process.